halcyon/renewedbrain.com/brain-injury.md

 helps to clarify the issues underlying the patient's problems, whether it is related to injuries or diseases of the brain, medication side effects, medical problems, chronic pain factors, or emotional issues.
-You do not need a referral for neuropsychological testing, unless your insurance requires it, such as with Tricare.
+You do not need a referral for neuropsychological testing, unless your insurance requires it, such as with Tricare or Medicare.
+Testing may need pre-authorization from your insurance company.

 ### What does neuropsychological testing involve?